 The quality of soil depends upon a variety of factors.
 NRCS has developed Soil Quality Kit Guides, fact sheets and materials for teachers to integrate into their soils curriculum.
 In addition, a curriculum has been developed to use in the classroom.
 These materials were created with funds provided by the Nebraska Environmental Trust.
-YouTube videos supplement this curricula as well.
+YouTube videos supplement these curricula as well.

 Video: Soil Glue Demonstration

-Soil organic matter is the most important soil attribute you can manage for to improve soil health.
+Soil organic matter is the most important soil attribute you can manage to improve soil health.
 It consists of small plant residues and living organisms, decomposing organic matter, and stable organic matter (humus) and serves as a reservoir for crop nutrients.

 Soil texture plays a large role in crop production.
-Learn how to use a simple procedure to identify soil texture using a composite soil sample from the field and what differentiates a sandy or sil loam from a silty clay loam or silty clay and other soil types.
+Learn how to use a simple procedure to identify soil texture using a composite soil sample from the field and what differentiates a sandy or silt loam from a silty clay loam or silty clay and other soil types.